Managing disk storage in Linux is not just a

 Show File System Type

-This can be handy when you want to check the file system type such as
+when you need to confirm the file system type on the mounted partitions such as

 df -T